 Anger – The misunderstood emotion

-But it doesn’t have to be.
+Anger is very misunderstood, but it doesn’t have to be.
 Once we, as a society, begin understanding the reason behind why we experience anger as human beings and what it really means internally, we can then truly accept that anger can be a part of our lives in healthy ways.
 Anger is part of being a human being.
 There is no getting around it.
 All we have to do is understand why and how anger works and what to do with it.

 We have every right to feel anger just as much as we do joy.
-Many spiritualists insist we have to transform anger and that it’s not “spiritual” to feel this emotion.
+Many people insist we have to transform anger and that it’s not “spiritual” to feel this emotion.
 This idea confuses anger with aggression.
 Anger can be an expression of passion, willingness to uphold boundaries, stand up for someone being oppressed.
 Compassion and anger can coexist.

 Anger is an immensely powerful emotion.